Albert Capellas

-Albert Capellas Herms (born 1 October 1967), is a Spanish football manager.
-He was most recently the manager of FC Midtjylland.
+Albert Capellas Herms (born 1 October 1967), is a Spanish football manager who is formerly the head coach of the Philippines national team.

-Career
+Managerial career

 Capellas was born in Avinyó, Barcelona, Catalonia.
-After a modest career as a player, he joined CF Gavà in 1991 as assistant manager.
-Capellas later joined the youth academy of FC Barcelona where he was assistant manager of FC Barcelona B from 1999 to 2003 and then became the youth coordinator at FC Barcelona.
+After a modest career as a player, he joined Gavà in 1991 as assistant manager.

+Capellas later joined the youth academy of Barcelona where he was the assistant manager of Barcelona B from 1999 to 2003 and then became the youth coordinator at Barcelona from 2004 until 2010.

-In 2010 he went to the Netherlands to be the assistant manager of Albert 'Chapi' Ferrer at Vitesse during the 2010–2011 season.
+In 2010, Capellas went to the Netherlands to be the assistant manager of Albert Ferrer at Vitesse during the 2010–2011 season.
 After Albert Ferrer's departure following poor results, he continued working for three more seasons at the Dutch side as the assistant coach of John van den Brom and Peter Bosz.

 After leaving Vitesse in the summer of 2014, he went to Denmark to work as an assistant to Thomas Frank at Brøndby IF between 2014 and 2015.
 In addition, he was also the manager of the U-17 team during 2016.

-In the 2016–2017 season he became an assistant of Peter Bosz in Maccabi Tel Aviv FC.